 The Best Entry-Level Criminal Justice Jobs

 It's extremely rare that anyone ever walks right out of high school or even college straight into a $70,000-plus a year job.
-You have to pay your dues first and there are lessons to learn before you end up in your dream job.
-This holds true in almost every field, including criminal justice.
+You have to pay your dues first, and there are lessons to learn before you end up in your dream job.
+It holds true in almost every field, including criminal justice.
 It takes time to build a professional resume and to gain the experience you'll need, and you have to start somewhere.

 This list of some great entry-level criminal justice careers might give you food for thought.
 Each can help you get your foot in the door and prepare you for a better future.